Vincent1218/SimpleStockExchange/README.md

 2. Limit order has limitPrice(The price user enter when placing order) & triggerPrice(The price order is placed).
 3. Market order has only triggerPrice.
 4. TriggerPrice will be recalculated everytime position is filled.
-5. When viewing order, only trigger price is shown.
+5. For Limit Order, if no position is filled, when view order, limitPrice will be shown.
-6. Regardless Limit/Market Order, if no position is filled, when view order, triggerPrice will not be shown.
+6. For Market Order, if no position is filled, when view order, no price will be shown.